14–19 Jun 2026

 Posters can be viewed and discussed during any lunch or coffee break throughout the meeting.

-Two dedicated Poster Session will take place on Wednesday morning.
+Two dedicated Poster Sessions will take place on Wednesday.

-Each presenter will be allotted a two-minute window to deliver a lightning introduction of their work.
+Each presenter will be allotted a two-minute window to deliver a lightning introduction of their work (see guidelines below).

 Stay tuned until the end, as we will be announcing the winner of the prestigious 'Best Poster Award'!